techtown-training/git-github-boot-camp/labs/1.3-advanced-git-commands/08-hooks.md

 ![Create hook file](../../img/git-hook-1.png)

-Put this bash script in the file:
+Put this Bash script in the file:

 ```
 #!/bin/bash